HarryRobertson/TariffCompare/readme.txt

 1) When running in "usage" mode I assumed that the TARGET_MONTHLY_SPEND includes a standing charge, as this is not otherwise defined.
    This is configurable in 'TariffCompare.Console.dll.config' by uncommenting the setting 'targetMonthlySpend_includesStandingCharge' and setting it to false.
 2) This has been a fun project.
-I've learned a lot, including how to run dotnet on Linux.
+I've learned a lot, including how to run .NET on Linux.
 Thanks.